Bhekisile/Bee_Portfolio/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: Live Server

 ### Setup